Hermann Stieve: Academic career and political activity

 Like many German war veterans, Stieve was dissatisfied with the Weimar Republic and its attempt at a democratic government.
 He was also a German nationalist.
 These political beliefs led him into many right-wing political and paramilitary organizations of the time, forerunners of the Nazi Party.

 He joined the German National People's Party (DNVP) shortly after taking his position at Leipzig, and later the local Freikorps.
 He also joined the Orgesch, a paramilitary organization that was ordered disbanded by the Allies in 1921 as a violation of the provisions of Treaty of Versailles that limited German rearmament.
 Later that year Stieve supported the Kapp Putsch, a failed military coup that briefly forced the republic's civilian government to flee Berlin.

-Shortly afterwards, he received his doctorate and was appointed a professor of anatomy at Martin Luther University of Halle-Wittenberg.
+Shortly afterwards, he received his doctorate and was appointed a professor of anatomy at Martin Luther University Halle-Wittenberg.
 He was also made director of the university's anatomical institute, making Stieve, then 35, the youngest doctor ever to chair a medical department at a German university.

 That same year, he joined another paramilitary organization, Der Stahlhelm, which primarily served as the DNVP's armed wing, ostensibly providing security at its meetings.
 For the next five years his academic responsibilities included chairing the German University Committee for Physical Education.
 Over that time, the militarist elements of the German body politic with which Stieve was involved became stronger, and more openly antidemocratic.

 In 1933, as the Nazi government consolidated its power, he was elected rector of the university council.
 The university was for a time renamed, either at Stieve's initiative or due to a conflict with the university chapter of the National Socialist German Students' League.
 Like many German academics, Stieve did not protest when the Nazis dismissed Jews from the faculty.
 However, despite welcoming Adolf Hitler's rule as a restoration of national pride, he did not join the Nazi party, one of the few German medical school administrators who did not do so.
 Stieve also was a nationalist in the language theme as he supported an intention of replacing English-source words like April and Mai with Germanic equivalents.
 He did become a member of a party organization passively, when the remaining Stahlhelm were merged into the SA reserve in 1934.